 Everything we do at ISG starts with a somber acceptance that bad stuff happens.
-It happens with regularity, and it happens to good people.
+It happens with regularity, and it happens to good people, and it happens without explanation.

 This isn't a secret, but society generally deals with this knowledge in two ways: blind indifference, or abject over-reaction.